Instrumentalization of the Holocaust: Israeli–Palestinian conflict

-Omer Bartov argues that the Holocaust is one of the primary justifications for the foundation and existence of Israel as a Jewish state.
+Holocaust and genocide scholar Omer Bartov argues that the Holocaust is one of the primary justifications for the foundation and existence of Israel as a Jewish state.
 One study of speeches by political leaders concluded that, "The Holocaust plays a major role in the politics and national identity of Israel and Germany."
+Bartov also warns that Israel's repeated invocation of the Holocaust to justify its military actions against Palestinians represents a profound moral and historical distortion.
+Bartov argues that by portraying every threat to Israel as "another Auschwitz" and its enemies as Nazis, a rhetorical pattern dating back to Prime Minister Menachem Begin's comparison of Yasir Arafat to Hitler, Israeli leaders have transformed Holocaust memory from a universal warning against inhumanity into a "carte blanche for destroying others by invoking one's own past victimhood."
+He cautions that this instrumentalization of the Holocaust risks eroding its global moral authority and collapsing the very foundation of Holocaust commemoration, which was meant to uphold "the dignity of every human being" and to resist oppression in all its forms.

 In his book Paradigm Lost, political scientist Ian Lustick says that many Zionist leaders, such as David Ben-Gurion and Chaim Weizmann, viewed the Holocaust as a "wasting asset" and sought to take advantage of sympathy for Jews to achieve Israeli independence.
 An example of this is their role in the Exodus incident, in which Zionists arranged for the illegal immigration of several hundred Holocaust survivors to Mandatory Palestine.
 After the ship was intercepted, Ben-Gurion intervened to prevent the refugees from being invited to a third country, and celebrated that the incident dominated international headlines.
 A few years later, Israeli leaders sought to use the Holocaust to obtain much-needed foreign investment from Germany.
 Jewish organizations such as AIPAC, StandWithUs, and the American Jewish Committee have connected the Holocaust to positive images of Israel in funding appeals and other publications.
 Segal writes that the field of Holocaust studies is based on the implicit proposition "that Israel, the state of Holocaust survivors, can never perpetrate genocide".